MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 **Q: When will Viva Connections for mobile become available?**

-**A:** Following on our spring release of the desktop experience for Viva Connections, we are rolling out an update that includes native mobile experiences for Teams on iOS and Android, enhancements to the overall IT configuration and deployment experience for the combined desktop and mobile app, as well as new Dashboard and Feed web parts for the desktop to complement the experience.
+**A:** Following on our spring release of the desktop experience for Viva Connections, we are rolling out an update that includes native mobile experiences for Teams on iOS and Android, enhancements to the overall IT configuration and deployment experience for the combined desktop and mobile app, as well as new Dashboard and Feed web parts for the desktop to complement the experience in the Fall 2021.
 <br>
 <br>

+**Q: What is the difference between Viva Connections custom app that's currently available through Powershell and the Viva Connections app that will become available this fall?**

+**A:** The current iteration of the Viva Connections custom app (formerly known as the Home site app) is a Microsoft Teams custom app that customers build with the Viva Connections for desktop PowerShell script and upload to Teams Admin Center to configure and deploy.
+This *only* includes the desktop experience.
+The Viva Connections app that will be available in the fall is a Microsoft developed app, and when generally available, it will automatically appear in Teams Admin Center.
+This app includes *both* the desktop *and* mobile experiences.

+**Q: Is there any difference in the desktop experience between the Viva Connections custom app and Viva Connections app?**
+**A** No, there is no difference in the desktop experiences between the two Viva Connections app versions.

+**Q: I have already deployed the Viva Connections custom app for desktop, and I would like to also deploy the mobile experience.
+Can I use Viva Connections app when it is available in the Teams admin center this fall?**

+**A:** Yes.
+More guidance will be shared when the Viva Connections app in Teams becomes available.
+When available, you can switch from Viva Connections custom app to Viva Connections app by blocking the first version and enabling the new version in the Teams Admin Center.
+You will need to ensure that you have completed the steps to prepare the mobile experience, including creation of the dashboard, prior to enabling the new Viva Connections app.